THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

 Various Bible study guides in subjects pertaining to

 New Earth prophecy, as taught by Paul Phelps.

 For evildoers shall be cut off: but those that wait upon the LORD,

 they shall inherit the earth.
 Psalm 37:9

-word Armageddon in Rev. 16:16 has a basis in Hebrew grammar
+The Greek word Armageddon in Rev. 16:16 has a basis in Hebrew grammar

 no final ‘n’ letter.
-Megiddon with a final ‘n’ is only found in the Zech.
+Megiddon with a final ‘n’ is found only in the Zech.
 12:11 text.

 In that day shall there be a great mourning in Jerusalem,

 as the mourning of Hadadrimmon in the valley of Megiddon.